StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

 One can think of many different things these scripts are capable of.
 They can run any calculation on the profiles.
-These scripts are designed to run together with the option, not with the 1-D profile view in the channel selector.
+These scripts are designed to run together with the *Show* Line option, not with the 1-D profile view in the channel selector.
 If you use the latter you will always receive a plot of line 0.

 You can run your own scripts by modifying the entries User/command\[1..6\] in the preferences.